 - Engagement Outcome/Impact.
 Share how the contribution of patient partners influenced the initiative.

 - Initiative Outcome/Impact.
 Share if the initiative met its aim.
-Share outcomes, impacts or progress made to date.
+Share outcomes, impacts, or progress made to date.

 Note: It is good practice to share progress and communicate impact with patient partners on an ongoing basis, not only at the end of an engagement.

-The Council has created some materials to use for this important step.
+Health Quality BC has created some materials to use for this important step.